nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

 Filtering output contains the following fields:

-For 1-16.
+1-16.
 Fields with the same format of the linking procedure output.
 If order_filtering=1, the fields 8-16 are surrounded by "()" to highlight potential subgroups of reads.
 Pairs with features followed by :
   * "$" indicates pairs in a read (sub)group involved in an inconsistent orientation
   * "*" indicates pairs in a read (sub)group with an inconsistent order